-I recently spent a night at the newly opened five-star Marriott Taipei as a guest of the hotel.
-It was a chance to explore Dazhi more than I have in the past, and get a sense of the energy in the area…
+I recently spent a night at the newly opened five-star Marriott Taipei.
+It was a chance to explore Dazhi more than I have in the past, and get a sense of the energy in the area.

-The Marriott is hands-down one of the most impressive hotels in this city.
-The luxury of ample real estate!
+The Taipei Marriott Hotel is hands-down one of the most impressive hotels in this city.
+The luxury of ample real estate, I tell you.
 Just look at that dramatic backdrop for the check-in counter.
-It’s like a scene from Avatar.

 Getting there is pretty easy.
 The hotel is about a five-minute walk from the Jiannan Road MRT station.
 You could also cut through the Miramar mall.

 It’s also a great option for visitors since it’s close to both Songshan International Airport and the National Palace Museum.

 There are 320 rooms in the hotel.
 Ours had possibly the widest bed I’ve ever seen.
 Hint: it’s two single beds joined together in a way that you can’t tell it’s two beds.

 One of the first things I do in a hotel room is check whether or not they provide slippers.
 Yes, I’m a devout slipper-wearer in hotel rooms.
 You should be too.

 Depending on the weather, the view can be pretty incredible at sunset.
 While in the daytime, it’s interesting to see the well-manicured gardens and solar panels on neighboring rooftops.